Canada national rugby union team: 2007 World Cup Cycle

-2007 World Cup

 Going into the 2007 Rugby World Cup in France, Canada were ranked as severe outsiders, and given odds of 5000/1 to win the tournament.
 Pool B also contained Australia, Fiji, Japan and Wales.
 In their opening match on 9 September the Canadians lost 42–17 to Wales.
 They followed this with a 29–16 loss to Fiji, whom they had needed to beat to have realistic hopes of progressing to the quarterfinals.
 They drew 12–12 with Japan, conceding an injury-time try by Koji Taira.
 In their final game they lost 37–6 to an Australian side consisting mostly of second-string players.
 Canada finished bottom of Pool B, and returned home from a World Cup without winning a single game for the first time ever.

 2011 World Cup cycle

 Following the 2007 Rugby World Cup Canada hired Kieran Crowley as head coach, and by April 2008 the former New Zealand All Black took over coaching duties.

 In Autumn 2008 the Canadians toured Europe, beating Portugal in their opening match, but suffering heavy defeats in their subsequent games in Ireland, Wales and Scotland.
-In 2009 the Canadians hosted a tour by the Welsh and Irish.
+In June 2009 the Canadians hosted the Welsh and Irish during the Summer test window, losing both encounters.

 Canada beat the United States in a two-legged playoff game in July 2009 to qualify for the 2011 Rugby World Cup in New Zealand and enter the tournament as Americas 1.

 Canada began its Rugby World Cup preparations by finishing runner-up in the 2011 Churchill Cup for the second year in a row, losing 37–6 in the final to the England Saxons (England's second-string side).
 This good form carried on in a two-legged home and away series against the USA Eagles.
 In the home leg Canada secured a 28–22 victory in front a record 10,621 fans.
 In the away leg Canada won 27–7.
 Their warm-up schedule continued with a match against the Australian Barbarians which featured several of Australia's World Cup squad, and the Barbarians claimed a comfortable 38–14 victory.

 The Canadians began their 2011 Rugby World Cup on September 14 against Tonga, winning 25–20.
 They followed this up with a 46–19 loss to France on September 18.
 The team had only a four-day turn-around after their first match, and let the game slip out of their reach within the final 20 minutes.
 They produced a repeat result of 2007, by playing to a 23–23 draw against Japan.
 Their Rugby World Cup concluded with a 79–15 loss against the All Blacks.
 Canada finished fourth in their pool, narrowly missing out on automatic qualification for the 2015 Rugby World Cup.